 MedExpress, which is owned by UnitedHealth Group’s Optum health services unit, opened 46 urgent care facilities last year.
 MedExpress grew by 23% to 244, Merchant Medicine’s latest tally shows.

-By any measure, urgent care is becoming an increasingly popular form of healthcare delivery with even more players expected to enter the business.
+By any measure, urgent care is becoming an increasingly popular form of healthcare delivery.
+Even more players are expected to enter the business in the coming years.